 Significant Regulatory Simplification: “In the majority of cases where a carbon fee offers a more cost-effective solution, the fee will replace regulations.
 All current and future federal stationary source carbon regulations, for example, would be displaced or preempted.”

 Border Carbon Adjustments: “Carbon-intensive exports to countries without comparable carbon pricing systems will receive rebates for carbon fees paid, while carbon-intensive imports from such countries will face fees on the carbon content of their products.”

 The purpose of this RFF analysis is to assess the impacts of the Carbon Dividend Plan on US energy-related CO₂ emissions if the policy were to be fully implemented in 2023.
+This analysis uses the EIA definition of energy-related carbon dioxide emissions.
+The EPA’s Inventory of Greenhouse Gas Emissions and Sinks reports levels of energy-related carbon dioxide emissions that exclude emissions from international bunker fuels and includes emissions from US territories.
 The analysis does not consider the economic impacts of any of the four pillars on households or industry.

 Energy-Related CO₂ Emissions Projections